Love Is a Ball: Plot

-Etienne Pimm has an unusual way of making a living: he arranges for impoverished European aristocrats to marry unsuspecting rich people.
+Etienne Pimm has an unusual way of making a living: he arranges for impoverished European aristocrats to marry unsuspecting rich women.
 He is then discreetly compensated for his matchmaking.
-His latest target is Millicent "Milly" Mehaffey, newly arrived on the Riviera.
-Pimm and his assistant Janine begin grooming the penniless Grand Duke Gaspard Ducluzeau for Milly by hiring three men.
+His latest target is Millicent "Millie" Mehaffey, newly arrived on the Riviera.

+Pimm and his assistant Janine begin grooming the penniless Grand Duke Gaspard Ducluzeau for Millie by hiring three men.
 Ex-Oxford academic Julian Soames is to teach him manners and English.
-As their target fancies herself a race car driver, Pimm recruits John Lathrop Davis, a (retired) champion many times over, to instruct Gaspard in competitive driving.
+As their target fancies herself a race car driver, Pimm recruits John Lathrop Davis, a retired champion many times over, to instruct Gaspard in driving.
 The third man is world-renowned chef Maurice Zoltan.
+Pimm himself instructs his protege in the art of romance.

-Pimm "accidentally" meets Milly's uncle and guardian, Dr. Christian Gump (who fancies himself a gourmet), and invites him to a dinner prepared by Zoltan.
+When all is ready, Pimm arranges an "accidental" meeting with Millie's uncle, Dr. Christian Gump (who fancies himself a gourmet), and invites him to a dinner prepared by Zoltan.
 Gump cannot resist the bait of a meal prepared by a famous chef.
-After dinner, he is introduced to the handsome young duke, well prepared after weeks of intensive training.
-As Pimm had hoped, Gump begs him to bring the duke to a party he has arranged for Milly, confiding that he hopes they fall in love and that his troublesome ward will settle down.
+After dinner, he is introduced to the handsome young duke, who has undergone weeks of intensive training.
+As Pimm had hoped, Gump begs him to bring the duke to a party he has arranged for Millie, confiding that he hopes they fall in love and that his troublesome niece will settle down.

 Meanwhile, Priory, another of Pimm's minions, has gotten himself hired as the chauffeur in order to spy on the family.
 When an errant polo ball struck by Gaspard breaks Priory's arm, a reluctant Davis takes his place.
-Davis is openly contemptuous of Milly's unrealistic plan to compete in the International Grand Prix, clashing repeatedly with his spoiled employer.
+Davis is openly contemptuous of Millie's unrealistic plan to compete in the International Grand Prix, clashing repeatedly with his spoiled employer.
 As they spend more time together though, her initial dislike turns into love.

-Unaware of this development and with the romance between Milly and Gaspard not proceeding satisfactorily, Pimm suggests to Milly that the young couple spend a romantic night together at his private villa.
+Unaware of this development and with the romance between Millie and Gaspard not proceeding satisfactorily, Pimm offers Millie the use of his private villa for a romantic night.
 She takes him up on his offer, only with Davis, not Gaspard.

-The next morning, Milly learns the truth and is outraged, even though Pimm confesses that Davis was not the intended groom.
+The next morning, Millie learns the truth and is outraged, even though Pimm confesses that Davis was not the intended groom.
 For revenge, she decides to marry an oafish suitor named Freddie.
 However, on her wedding day, her grandmother Mathilda convinces her to reconcile with Davis.
-This is just fine with Gaspard, as he has fallen for Janine.
+This is just fine with Gaspard, as he has fallen for and marries Janine.